neondatabase/website/content/docs/reference/cli-roles.md

 | --branch          | Branch ID                            | string | |
 | --name      | The role name.
 Cannot exceed 63 bytes in length.  | string | &check; |

-If a branch ID or name is not provided, the command creates a database in the primary branch of the project.
+If a branch ID or name is not provided, the command creates a role in the primary branch of the project.

 #### Example